 Of course I don't know what.
 Intellectually I know he could die from colic next week or next year, but somehow, someway, things were different.
 Our shift in emotional energy had created a shift in the wave of possibilities.
 Again, I don't know how, but could feel it.
 And I bathed in the peace of that knowing and for the first time in days, I felt glad.

-My body it seems, can tolerate a mystery.
+The bodymind it seems, can tolerate a mystery.
 In fact, it loves, it marvels, it excels in the unknown.
-It is at one with the mystery of life because its ebb and flow and moving current, and the space within and moving through it, is the same as the ebb and flow, the wave and the space, of everything.
+It is at one with the mystery of life because its ebb and flow and moving current, and the space within and moving through it, is Life: It is the same wave, the same space, as Everything.

 And as I felt my body, I felt the everything.
 And I was home.